Aaron-Cunningham/Page-Rank-Algorithm/Docs/Optimization.md

 Code optimization
 =================
+This part of my documentation is where I talk about the optimization steps I took to increase the speeds of the two methods used in my page rank algorithm.

 ## Imports
 As part of my optimization, I used a few different methods.
 The first method I used to directly increase the speed of my stochastic